 Special note: Endura carrots spawn in many of the same locations as Silent Princess blooms.
 Feeding endura carrots to your horse will help restore its stamina, too!

-Special note: Rushrooms will make a tier 3 recipe near impossible unless used with a combination of 4 Fleet-lotus seed, Swift Violet, or Hot-Footed Frogs.
+Special note: Rushrooms will make a tier 3 recipe near impossible unless used with a combination of 3 Fleet-lotus seed and/or Swift Violet.
 I included them anyway because extra running speed while wandering is always a welcome bonus.

 Special note: Speed enhancing meals are difficult to achieve tier three in.
-Regardless of the mixture, you’ll need four ingredients to hit the highest rank.
+Regardless of the mixture, you’ll need four ingredients to achieve the highest effect strength.
 I recommend using your coveted dragon horns on cranking the duration up for these recipes.

 There may not be any money trees in Hyrule, but we get a close second: